Keyboard shortcuts

 • list — List available models

-• show — Show current model use case assignments
+• show — Show current model configuration

 • use — Use a specific model